-- 1. Creation of an Endowment Fund.
-Subsequent to expiration of the Poison Pill (Section III.C.2.d), the SG will seek to create an endowment fund of at least \$1.5 million, which will also be called the corpus.
+- Creation of an Endowment Fund.
+Within three years after the 1. effective date of the PlanSubsequent to expiration of the Poison Pill (Section III.C.2.d), the SG will seek to create an endowment fund of at least \$1.5 million, which will also be called the corpus.
 It is the goal of the SG that each member shall make a financial contribution to the endowment fund, in an amount that takes into consideration each member's financial ability to contribute.
 Awards or grants from governmental and private entities can be accepted as part of a member's contribution to the endowment fund.
 The endowment fund shall be created and expended consistent with the requirements to qualify and maintain status as a 501(c)(3) entity.
 The SG's intent is to preserve the corpus to be used for protecting and enhancing ORVs, rather than for administrative and routine operation costs, which will be funded by other mechanisms described below. - 2.
 Trustee Appointment.
-Subsequent to expiration of the Poison Pill (Section III.C.2.d), the SG will appoint a trustee for the endowment fund.
+Within three years after the effective date of the PlanSubsequent to expiration of the Poison Pill (Section

+III.C.2.d), the GC SG will appoint a trustee for the endowment fund.
 The trustee shall have all the necessary powers within the law to invest, maintain and manage the endowment fund.
 These powers shall include accepting donations, applying for grants, bequests, loans, or undertaking other financial transactions to maintain or enhance the endowment fund.
 Powers also include contracting with banks or other depositories for the funds and lawfully depositing and withdrawing money from the fund.
-In addition, the trustee shall be responsible for ensuring that all distributions are in accordance with the restrictions placed on endowment contributions. - a.
-The SG shall adopt a Statement of Investment Policy and Objectives (Statement) in order to establish a clear understanding on the part of the SG and the trustee of the investment objectives and guidelines for the endowment fund.
-The Statement will also provide the SG a basis for evaluation of the trustee's performance. - b.
+In addition, the trustee shall be responsible for ensuring that all distributions are in accordance with the restrictions placed on endowment contributions.

+- a.
+The GC SG shall adopt a Statement of Investment Policy and Objectives (Statement) in order to establish a clear understanding on the part of the GC SG and the trustee of the investment objectives and guidelines for the endowment fund.
+The Statement will also provide the GC SG a basis for evaluation of the trustee's performance. - b.
 The Statement might provide that the primary investment goal is the preservation of the principal after taking into account inflation.
-A secondary objective could be to earn the highest possible rate of return consistent with prudent standards for preservation of capital.

-3. Endowment Fund Spending.
-The SG may allocate funds to projects or other associated efforts which, in its view, will further the preservation, protection, or enhancement of the ORVs.
-If a primary goal of the investment is to preserve the principal, the SG may decide to have a goal to limit the spending, to the extent it can, to just the interest earned.
-The SG may instruct the trustee to contract with any receiving entity for the completion of projects or other associated efforts, including requirements for escrows, inspection, bonding, collateral, or other guarantees of project or associated effort completion.
+A secondary objective could be to earn the highest possible rate of return consistent with prudent standards for preservation of capital. - 3.
+Endowment Fund Spending.
+The GC-SG may allocate funds to projects or other associated efforts which, in its view, will further the preservation, protection, or enhancement of the ORVs.
+If a primary goal of the investment is to preserve the principal, the GC-SG may decide to have a goal to limit the spending, to the extent it can, to just the interest earned.
+The GC-SG may instruct the trustee to contract with any receiving entity for the completion of projects or other associated efforts, including requirements for escrows, inspection, bonding, collateral, or other guarantees of project or associated effort completion.
 Such efforts may require the Trust to hire staff, purchase or rent facilities, equipment, or other property, and contract for goods and services necessary to further its purposes.